-Upon the recommendation of the Admission Review and Dismissal committee, a student with disabilities may be permitted to graduate under the provisions of his or her IEP and in accordance with state rules.
-A student who has received special education services and has completed four years of high school but has not met the requirements of his or her IEP may participate in graduation ceremony and receive a certificate of attendance.
-Even if he or she receives a certificate of attendance at a graduation ceremony, he or she can remain to complete the IEP and earn his or her diploma; however, he or she is only allowed to participate in one graduation ceremony.
-Please be aware if an ARD committee places a student with a modified curriculum in a subject, the student will automatically be placed on a minimum graduation plan, if that program is applicable based on the school year in which the student entered high school, in accordance to state rules.
+Upon the recommendation of the admission, review, and dismissal (ARD) committee, a student with a disability who receives special education services may be permitted to graduate under the provisions of his or her IEP and in accordance with state rules.

+A student who receives special education services and has completed four years of high school, but has not met the requirements of his or her IEP, may participate in graduation ceremonies and receive a certificate of attendance.
+Even if the student participates in graduation ceremonies to receive the certificate of attendance, he or she may remain enrolled to complete the IEP and earn his or her high school diploma; however, the student will only be allowed to participate in one graduation ceremony.